PeterMathijssen/App-Inventor-Documentation/monetization/admob-monetization2.md

 # AdMob Banner

 In this tutorial, we'll show you how to easily monetize your apps using **AdMob **component.
-The AdMob component is for creating Banner Ads
+The AdMob component is for creating Banner Ads.

 #### Assumption: